mastodon/blog/content/posts/2018-12-30_Why-does-decentralization-matter/index.md

 - decentralization
 ---

-I've been writing about Mastodon for two whole years now, and it occurred to me that at no point did I lay out why anyone should care about decentralization in clear and consise text.
+I've been writing about Mastodon for two whole years now, and it occurred to me that at no point did I lay out why anyone should care about decentralization in clear and concise text.
 I have, of course, explained it in interviews, and you will find some of the arguments here and there in promotional material, but this article should answer that question once and for all.

 > **decentralization**, noun: The dispersion or distribution of functions and powers; The delegation of power from a central authority to regional and local authorities.
 >